tlj/graft-ui.nvim/README.md

 # graft-ui.nvim

+> [!WARNING]
+> graft-ui.nvim has been included in core.
+This is now deprecated.

 An extension to [graft.nvim](https://github.com/tlj/graft.nvim) to add a simple UI to show the status of the plugins loaded by `graft.nvim`.